fergusq/gurps-hahmotin/README.md

 # gurps-hahmotin

-A Clojure library designed to ... well, that part is up to you.
+A library that can be used for creating and rendering GURPS character sheets.

 ## Usage

-FIXME
+Work in progress

 ## License

-Copyright © 2019 FIXME
+Copyright © 2019 Iikka Hauhio

 This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at